 I’ve tried the coco vanilla cupcake, which was divine!
 The other ones looked really amazing too though and I’d definitely come back to try them all!

 Just in case you’re missing some good old vegan flavours from the West, Hanada Rosso has got you covered.
-It’s an all vegan hot spot that serves delicious vegan burgers and other goodies, plus they have a shop inside the store where you can find some vegan cookbooks, etc.
+It’s a vegan hot spot that serves delicious vegan burgers and other goodies, plus they have a shop inside the store where you can find some vegan cookbooks, etc.

 Finding fish free sushi is actually not that easy in Tokyo, as in a lot of places they just drizzle those bonito flakes or fish-based dashi on everything.
 But, luckily one of my vegan friends showed me this really cheap, traditional sushi place that has a variety of vegan sushi options – hell yeah!
 We ended up ordering a bunch of maki rolls filled with avocado, cucumber, fermented soy beans, radish, plus some extra portions of avocado sashimi and inari (marinated tofu pockets).
 Best thing about this place, you see the sushi being prepared right in front of your eyes, and there’s an endless supply of green tea.
 Also, it’s super cheap!